wayri/Arduino-Oscilloscope/README.md

 ### Current problems

 The setup requires an external resistive control interface.
 Which requires callibration on every boot.
 As resistance changes easily with temperature and long durations of running.
+This can be mitigated in a lot of ways, for example by replacing the resistive divider switch configuration by a touch based scheme or a push button scheme encoded into the free GPIO pins on the arduino mega.

 ### Further Links and references